UAE: Flu cases on the rise as weather changes; doctors urge residents to get vaccinated

 According to healthcare specialists, residents returning from various regions bring with them new flu strains that find a susceptible environment in those who haven't been exposed to them.
 “The flu can linger for five to seven days, with symptoms like mild fever, body aches, headaches, and sniffles," said Dr Singh.
 “However, any prolongation beyond a week, or symptoms like chest pain, increasing secretions, or neurological changes, should prompt immediate medical attention.”

 Flu vaccines play a critical role in preventing the spread and complications of the illness.
-Dr Jaya Geetha, a specialist in internal medicine at Zulekha Hospital said that the flu vaccine is particularly important for high-risk groups such as the elderly, children, and individuals with compromised immune systems,” said Dr Geetha.
+Dr Jaya Geetha, a specialist in internal medicine at Zulekha Hospital, said that the flu vaccine is particularly important for high-risk groups such as the elderly, children, and individuals with compromised immune systems.
 “Even if you haven't taken the vaccine before the flu season starts, it's still effective if administered during the season.”

 Each year, flu vaccines are updated to combat the most prevalent strains of influenza A and B circulating worldwide.
 Taking the vaccine can not only reduce the severity of symptoms if infected but also decrease the risk of transmission to others.